-Yes, there’s another pro soccer team in the Pittsburgh area, and that would be the Fort Pitt Regiment of the NPSL.
+Yes, there’s another high level soccer team in the Pittsburgh area, and that would be the Fort Pitt Regiment of the NPSL.
 The Regiment are owned by the PA West Soccer Association.
 They play all of their home games at Montour High School’s Thomas Birko Memorial Stadium.

 After a fairly successful first season as Great Lakes Eastern Division Champions and Midwest Regional finalist, the Regiment will be playing 12 games in their second season in the National Premier Soccer League.
 They will open their league season on May 29, at Indiana Fire Jr’s.
 Their home opener is scheduled for June 7.

 One thing we do know, and that The Regiment are still conducting tryouts and their preseason is just beginning.
 As their roster takes shape, and we know more about their staff, I’ll provide more updates.

 There is a link to their official site here on the right panel here on Pittsburgh Soccer Report.

 A one-and-done tournament, that includes all levels of club and professional soccer — The Lamar Hunt U.S. Open Cup tournament – is the closest thing we have in pro team sports in the U.S. to something like the March Madness — NCAA basketball knock-out tournament.

 It’s a tournament where the little guys have pulled some big upsets and have a chance to beat the big boys.
 The Rochester Rhinos (currently of USL, and formerly as a A-League team) won the Cup in 1999.

 Both Pittsburgh pro clubs, The Regiment and the Riverhounds will be playing in this year’s Lamar Hunt U.S. Open Cup.